-Computer Science & Animal Sciences, BS & Animal Science, MANSC
+Computer Science + Animal Sciences, BS & Animal Sciences, MANSC

 The joint BS (CS+ANSC)/MANSC program integrates a baccalaureate degree (BS) preparation in Computer Sciences and Animal Sciences (CS+ANSC) with a non-thesis Master of Animal Sciences (MANSC) preparation.
 Students enrolled in the BS (CS+ANSC) program that have completed at least 60 credit hours of degree requirements and that have a minimum GPA of 3.0 are eligible to apply and be admitted to this program.
 Students that have a GPA above 2.75 may be admitted on probationary status.

-The Department of Animal Sciences will support the application to the MANSC program of the students in this joint program that have completed the required 126 credit hours towards a BS (CS+ANSC) degree (including 40 hours of 300- or 400- level courses) and that have a minimum GPA of 3.0.
+The Department of Animal Sciences will support the application to the MANSC program of the students in this joint program that have completed the required 126 credit hours towards a BS (CS+ANSC) degree (including a minimum of 40 credit hours in upper-division courses) and that have a minimum GPA of 3.0.
 Up to 12 graduate-level (400- or 500-level) credit hours from the BS program will count towards the 32 credit-hour requirement of the MANSC program.
+Email ansc-gradprog@illinois.edu if you have questions about this program.

-for the Degree of Bachelor of Science Major in Computer Science & Animal Sciences
+for the degree of Bachelor of Science in Computer Science + Animal Sciences and the Master of Animal Sciences in Animal Science

 Code | Title | Hours |